RodolfoAMaranhao/RodolfoAMaranhao.github.io/Capstone_page.md

 ## Predicting Song Popularity on Spotify

 **Project description:** Can we use a publicly available dataset on Spotify songs to create machine learning models that can accurately predict song popularity on Spotify?
-In other words, Can we preditct what people like listening to the most?
+In other words, can we preditct what people like listening to the most?

 ### 1. Import and Clean data